How Tan Can You Get? – The Definitive Guide

 Skin Type 1

-This skin type is pale white and very fair, with lots of freckles, blue or gray eyes, and sandy or red hair, and never tans easily.
-When out in the sun, skin type 1 will burn rather than tan, no matter the circumstances.
+This skin type is pale, white, and very fair, with numerous freckles, blue or gray eyes, and sandy or red hair, and rarely tans easily.

-Do not use a sunbed or attempt to tan with skin type 1.
+Do not use a sunbed or attempt to tan if you have skin type 1.

 Skin Type 2